 For example, sodium chloride (table salt) and potassium chloride (a chemically similar salt) can often be used interchangeably.
 A chemist working to improve road salt would consider it obvious to substitute potassium chloride for sodium chloride, so a formula that simply made this substitution in an already patented road salt formula would not be patentable.

 Is Your Idea Patentable?
-Get Help from a Patent Law Attorney
+Get Clarity From an IP Attorney

 Patent law is quite complicated, even for IP attorneys.
 If you have a valuable invention or idea that you would like to either sell, take to market, or otherwise protect, an attorney can help you understand the law, review your ideas, and help you fill out any necessary paperwork.
 Get started today and contact an IP attorney in your area.